tomwechsler/Microsoft_Endpoint_Manager/README.md

 # Microsoft Endpoint Manager
-This repo is all about Microsoft Endpoint Manager (Intune)!
+This repo is all about Microsoft Endpoint Manager: Microsoft Endpoint Configuration Manager and Microsoft Intune!